20 Types of Screwdrivers & How They Use | Daily Life Tools

 Jeweler’s Screwdriver

-It is useful to carry when traveling or when it isn’t convenient to bring along other screwdriver sets.
+It is helpful to carry when traveling or when it isn’t convenient to bring along other screwdriver sets.

 20. Ratcheting Screwdriver